garzeah/messenger-translator/README.md

    npm start
    ``` -->

+1. Create a config folder in root directory
-1. Create a keys.js file in the config folder
+2. Create a keys.js file in the config folder
-2. Paste the following template
+3. Paste the following template
    ```sh
    module.exports = {
    mongoURI: "",
    };
    ```
-3. Enter your MongoURI (can get one from MongoDB Atlas)
+4. Enter your MongoURI (can get one from MongoDB Atlas)

 <!-- CONTACT -->